mjburton11/tandem-trainer/README.md

 # tandem-trainer
 Sizing of smaller training plane with tandem seating.
+Uses Rotax 912iS Engine.